unyime101/Uptime-Checker/README.md

 ✅ Logs timestamps and connectivity status

-🛠️ Can be scheduled via `cron`
+✅ Can be scheduled via `cron`

-🛠️ Runs on boot, user login, and every 3 hours
+✅ Runs on boot and every 3 hours

 ✅ Will support email alerts when router is down

-🛠️ Portable across Raspberry Pi and Linux machines
+✅ Portable across Raspberry Pi and Linux machines

 ✅ Logs and credentials excluded from GitHub repo